Use multi-factor authentication

 --header 'Accept: application/json'

-• For OIDC integrations , add the acr_values=mfa parameter to the /oidc/auth request.
+* For [OIDC integrations](/guides/user/auth_oidc), add the `acr_values=mfa` parameter to the `/oidc/auth` request.
 For example:

 curl --request GET \